MicrosoftDocs/azure-docs/articles/azure-arc/servers/private-link-security.md

     :::image type="content" source="./media/private-link-security/dns-configuration.png" alt-text="DNS configuration details" border="true":::

 1. Follow the guidance from your DNS server vendor to add the necessary DNS zones and A records to match the table in the portal.
 Ensure that you select a DNS server that is appropriately scoped for your network.
-Every machine or server that uses this DNS server now resolves the private endpoint IP addresses and must be associated with the Private Link Scope, or the connection will be refused.
+Every machine or server that uses this DNS server now resolves the private endpoint IP addresses and must be associated with the Azure Arc Private Link Scope (preview), or the connection will be refused.

 ### Single server scenarios